xtrime-ru/antizapret-vpn-docker/README.md

 This lists are added/excluded to/from automatically generated lists of domains and IP's.
 To apply changes: reboot container and wait few minutes for new rules generation.

+## Environment Variables
+You can define this variables in docker-compose file for your needs
+ - `DNS=1.1.1.1` - DNS server to resolve domains.
+By default - system/docker dns
+ - `DNS_RU=77.88.8.8` - Russian DNS server.
+Used to fix issues with geo zones mismatch for domains like apple.com

 ## Links
 - Link to original project website: https://antizapret.prostovpn.org